Lead. Create. Change. Internship Program

 The Latino Cultural Center (LCC)'s Lead.
 Create.
 Change.
 Internship Program is designed to expand students’ academic and professional growth through project-based assignments and work-based learning with a focus on environmental and social justice.

 By participating in a year-long internship, our LCC interns build skills that can transfer to their future work culture while exploring their own identities.
-Through this internship commitment, students expand their capacity in the areas of: group collaboration, public speaking, research, and creating relevant solutions to community needs.
+Through this internship commitment, students expand their capacity in the areas of: group collaboration, public speaking, collecting oral histories, and creating relevant solutions to community needs.

 Interns dedicate 10 hours per week for 12 weeks per semester.
 Interns can receive compensation and/or academic credit.
 UIC students with a Freshman - Junior academic standing preferred.